• Sun. Nov 17th, 2024

 By Admin Cyrinda St. John

-Cyrinda St John is the Admin of the ZRock'R Magazine Facebook page and ZRock'R Magazine LIVE!
-Facebook page and the twitter accounts as well.
-When we have guest writers, she posts their stuff on the website too, though she will occasionally write as well now and then.
+Cyrinda St John is the Admin of the ZRock'R Magazine Facebook page and the twitter account sometimes as well.
+When we have more than one writer on an article or we have guest writers, she lends a hand and posts their stuff on the website too, though she will occasionally write now and then, albeit rarely, too.
 That is why you are probably seeing this right now.
+Please do a search of the writers of the article and see what else they have done so you can see their byline!

 Leave a Reply